-Fifth, an "inference" may also become standardized in the sense that a rule of law will establish that a fact, or facts, are sufficient to permit, though not require in the absence of rebuttal evidence, a finding of the desired inference.
+Fifth, "inference" may also become standardized in the sense that a rule of law will establish that a fact, or facts, are sufficient to permit, though not require in the absence of rebuttal evidence, a finding of the desired inference.
 Most frequently the inference called for by the rule of law is one which a court would properly have construed to be a permissible deduction from the evidence even in the absence of a rule of law.
 In this sense, such a rule of law need be viewed no differently from an inference which arises as a matter of logic.
 Res ipsa loquitur illustrates rules of law of this sort.
 The negligence of the defendant may be inferred from evidence that the plaintiff was injured by an instrumentality in the control of the defendant under circumstances that would not ordinarily occur in the absence of the defendant's negligence.

 Sixth, on occasion the terminology "conclusive presumption" has been used by legislatures and courts to describe a basic fact-presumed fact relationship in which the presumption may not be rebutted.
 In actuality, the terminology is a contradiction in terms and, in Wigmore's view, there can be no such conceptual principle in the law known as a "conclusive presumption."
 Rather, the law simply formulates a rule of law prohibiting the introduction of contradictory evidence of a particular fact.
 An example is the statutory presumption that "[e]vidence of statistical probability of paternity established at ninety-eight percent (98%) or more creates a conclusive presumption of paternity."
 See, for example, Okla.
 Stat.
+Ann.

-Ann. tit.
+tit.
 10 § 504(D) (West 1997).

-Finally, in civil cases the term "presumption" has been used to describe what has been more specifically denominated as a "rebuttable presumption" which arises from a rule of law creating a basic fact B presumed fact relationship in which a finding of the basic fact requires a finding of the existence of the presumed fact unless it has been rebutted as may be required by law.
-Most scholars, led by Thayer
+Finally, the term "presumption" has been used to describe what has been more specifically denominated as a "rebuttable presumption" which arises from a rule of law creating a basic fact - presumed fact relationship in which a finding of the basic fact requires a finding of the existence of the presumed fact unless it has been rebutted as may be required by law.
+Most scholars, led by Thayer and Wigmore, as well as many judges, believe that the term "presumption" should be employed only in this sense.
+Proposed Rule 301 adopts this approach to clarify the confusion that often exists in the use of the term and to promote uniformity in its use throughout the several States.